 Hawai‘i Advanced Wireless Technologies Institute

-Faculty in the center have been recognized with several national and international awards, including the 2012 IEEE AP·S Distinguished Educator Award, 2013 IEEE MTT·S Distinguished Educator Award, and both the UH Regents Medal for Excellence In Research and the UH Regents Medal for Excellence In Teaching.
-The center director is the founding Edltor·ln·Chlef of Computer Applications In Engineering Education by Wiley, was the 2002 President of the IEEE Antennas and Propagation Society, and he has received the ASEE Curtis W McGrew Award for Research and the ASEE George Westinghouse Award for teaching excellence.
-Some of the center’s ongoing research is included in the recent book, The World of Applied Electromagnetics by Springer.
+Faculty in the institute have been recognized with several national and international awards, including the 2012 IEEE AP·S Distinguished Educator Award, 2013 IEEE MTT·S Distinguished Educator Award, and both the UH Regents Medal for Excellence In Research and the UH Regents Medal for Excellence In Teaching.
+The institute director is the founding Editor·ln·Chief of Computer Applications In Engineering Education by Wiley, was the 2002 President of the IEEE Antennas and Propagation Society, and he has received the ASEE Curtis W McGrew Award for Research and the ASEE George Westinghouse Award for teaching excellence.
+Some of the institute’s ongoing research is included in the recent book, The World of Applied Electromagnetics by Springer.

-For graduate studies, all students/applicants need to fulfill the requirements of Graduate Division, as well as those of the Department of Electrical Engineering.
-For availability of research opportunities, visiting scholar and graduate fellowships at HWATI, contact Magdy Iskander, Director of HAWTI and professor of electrical engineering at email@example.com.
+For graduate studies, all students/applicants need to fulfill the requirements of Graduate Division, manoa.hawaii.edu/ graduate/, as well as those of the Department of Electrical Engineering.
+For availability of research opportunities, visiting scholar and graduate fellowships at HAWTI, contact Magdy Iskander, Director of HAWTI and professor of electrical engineering at email@example.com.

 Hawaiʻi Space Flight Laboratory